salesforce-misc/interaction-service-apis/README.md

 }
 ```

-In the payload examples above, the key "my__event__e" is the developer name for the outbound message customer event configured in salesforce setup.
+Note: In the payload examples above, the key "my__event__e" is the developer name for the outbound message customer event configured in salesforce setup.
 The keys "my__event__field1__c", "my__event__field2__c", and "my__event__field3__c" are corresponding custom fields "Custom Event Channel Address Id Field", "Custom Event Payload Field", and "Custom Event Recipient Field" defined in the outbound message customer event.